shengjunlin/polarization/README.md

 def polseg_from_POL2_cat(reg_filename, POL2_cat_filename='', data=None, mask=None, ten_percent_scale_asec=None, uniform_scale_asec=None, uniform_PA_deg=None, PA_offset=90., seg_color='black', seg_width=1):

-    """Convert a POL2 catlogue into a segment ds9 region file with the given mask.
+    """Convert a POL2 catlogue into a ds9 region file with the given mask.
     The endpoints of segments are calculated with the small-angle approximation.
     To obtain the B-field segments, the default of "PA_offset" sets to 90 degree.